 How to apply a castor oil pack

 Prepare a place where you can relax for about an hour.
-Put a towel down and get cling film ready, or cut a piece from a plastic bag slightly larger than the size of the flannel.
-You’ll also need a hot water bottle or an electric heat pad.
+You’ll need a hot water bottle or an electric heat pad.
 Make sure you have a book, TV remote, music, phone nearby.

 Lie down on your towel and place the pack on your abdomen (or whatever area you are treating).
-Cover with the cling film.
+Cover with a non-plastic waterproof layer.
 Wrap the towel around you and place either a heat pad or a hot water bottle over the top.
 Now relax for an hour and let the castor oil do its work.